 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Low-Carb Deconstructed Stuffed Cabbage Casserole is a good main dish for low-carb or Keto Diets and it’s also great for any phase of the original South Beach Diet.
-(South Beach would recommend lean ground beef and low-fat cheese.)
+This low-carb version of Stuffed Cabbage Casserole is a good main dish for low-carb or Keto Diets.
+It’s also great for any phase of the original South Beach Diet, but South Beach would recommend lean ground beef and low-fat cheese.

 Find More Recipes Like This One: